Fall in Love with Yours Truly by Abby Jimenez

 Narration

 Zachary Webber is one of my favorite audible narrators.
-After hearing his voice for Daniel in Part Of Your World, I was excited to dive into another book from him.
+After hearing his voice for Daniel in Part Of Your World, I was excited to dive into another book by him.
 The way he conveyed Jacob’s emotions and gentleness was perfect and really made me adore the character even more.

 Kyla Garcia’s voice for Brianna was also spot-on and exactly how I imagined her to sound.